Twometer/twometer-vr/Docs/Network/Tracker Protocol.md

 [uint8 id][payload]
 ```

-I the MSB of `id` is set (`id > 0x7F`), then the lower 7 bytes of ID are treated as the ID of a management packet.
+If the MSB of `id` is set (`id & 0x80 != 0`), then the lower 7 bytes of ID are treated as the ID of a management packet.
 If it's not  set, the packet is interpreted as a tracker state packet and the lower 7 bytes are the tracker ID.